Chart Color Schemes

 Lalor Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects likely to affect the region.
-Notable ones are Northcott Estate Renewal in Lalor Park, Jenner Street Mixed Use Development, Vardys Road & Evan Place Residential Development, and Seven Hills Community Hub (Betty Malthus Library).
+AreaSearch has identified six projects that may affect this region.
+Notable projects include Northcott Estate Renewal in Lalor Park, Jenner Street Mixed Use Development, Vardys Road & Evan Place Residential Development, and Seven Hills Community Hub (Betty Malthus Library).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.